godotengine/godot-docs/tutorials/viewports/using_viewport_as_texture.rst

 ------------

 This tutorial will introduce you to using the :ref:`Viewport <class_Viewport>` as a texture that can be applied to 3D objects.
-In order to do so it will walk you through the process of making a procedural planet like the one below:
+In order to do so, it will walk you through the process of making a procedural planet like the one below:

 .. image:: img/planet_example.png